A pair of hands brushing water from a small stream with grass and stones nearby.

 I believe in the power of collaboration to bring your best self forward.
 I am a registered dance/movement therapist and professional counselor associate.
 My approach blends mindfulness, expressive arts, and body awareness to your holistic psychotherapeutic healing journey.
 My hope is that you feel supported, safe, and curious while we work together.

-I work with individuals experiencing loss of hope, parenting stress, chronic illness, traumatic experiences, and those navigating transitions, and generational patterns, as well as seeking to become the most authentic version of themselves.
+I work with individuals experiencing loss of hope, parenting stress, chronic illness, traumatic experiences, and those navigating transitions and generational patterns.
+If you are seeking to become the most authentic version of yourself, you are in the right place.

 Expressive Arts

-Dance, drama, music, poetry, art are all effective ways we can incorporate creative expression into our everyday life.
+Dance, drama, music, poetry, and art are all effective ways to incorporate creative expression into your everyday life.
+Through expressive modalities you can rewrite your story cultivating empowerment and choice with deeper insight and clarity.

 Methods